 - Payment plans are not available for study abroad programs.
 Payment in full is due by May 1 for summer programs; Aug.
 1 for fall programs and Jan.
 1 for spring programs.

 - Employee remission may not be used to cover study abroad programs.

-Interested students should meet with Global Opportunities Coordinator, Emily Johnston, to discuss eligibility, policy, and process.
+Interested students should contact Associate Dean of Assessment and Student Success, Emily Gratson, to discuss eligibility, policy, and process.
 They will then complete a Cornerstone University Off-Campus Program Application on the CU portal as well as the specific program application, which is usually located on each program’s website.
 Students should consult the program’s website for the most up-to-date information, deadlines and credit information.